+Figure 5.
 Geographical distribution (modified from Patton et al. 2015) and recent records of Calomys tener.
 Minas Gerais state: 1- Lagoa Santa, type locality, Winge, 1887, 2 - Comendador Levy Gasparian (Lemos et al. 2015), Rio de Janeiro state: 3- Restinga in Macaé (record of owl pellets, Lemos et al .
 2015), 4 - Miracema (this study), 5- Varre-sai (this study).

 Oxymycterus is a semi-fossorial rodent which occurs in forest borders and open areas (Reis et al. 2011); however, in this study, O. dasytrichus was captured only in forest fragments of Varre-Sai.
 It is the only of the six captured Sigmodontinae species that is endemic of Atlantic forest, the other five occurring in Cerrado or in transitional areas between Cerrado and Atlantic forest (Bonvicino et al. 2008; Paglia et al. 2012).

-Trinomys setosus is a terrestrial rodent with mainly frugivorous diet, but also feeds on seeds and invertebrates (Pessôa et al. 2015).
+Trinomys setosus is a terrestrial, mainly frugivorous rodent, but that also feeds on seeds and invertebrates (Pessôa et al. 2015).
 The occurrence of T. setosus in northwestern state of Rio de Janeiro was already known from Cambuci (Attias et al. 2009; Albuquerque et al. 2013).
 The last compilation of rodents considered the existence of two T. setosus subspecies: T. s. setosus from the states of Sergipe, Bahia and Espírito Santo and characterized by a karyotype of 2n = 56 and FN = 108; and T. s. elegans from the states of Minas Gerais and Rio de Janeiro and characterized by a karyotype of 2n = 56 and FN = 104 (Patton et al. 2015; Correa et al..
 2005).
 Like anterior studies in northeast of Rio de Janeiro state, it was not possible to karyotype the collected specimens.
 The cytochrome b sequences of the two captured specimens were obtained, but however there are not sequences of T. setosus subspecies with this marker deposited in the sequence bank, and the identification at the subspecies level was therefore not possible.

 Small mammal fauna recorded in this study was predominantly composed of typical Atlantic Forest species (Rocha et al. 2004; Paglia et al. 2012), with four endemic species, the marsupials D. aurita and G. microtarsus, and the rodents O. dasytrichus and Trinomys setosus (Paglia et al. 2012).
-Otherwise, five rodent species recorded are distributed in transitional areas of Cerrado and Atlantic Forest. many the s is poorly studiedobtained thisand , given that the distribution of two species was expanded and we could characterize the fauna as relatively poor.
+Otherwise, five rodent species recorded are distributed in transitional areas of Cerrado and Atlantic Forest.Moreover, the knowledge of small mammal species obtained from this region also provided important biogeographical information, given that the distribution of two species was expanded.
+Finally, since the use of camera traps increased local species richness, we recommend using such kind of data in small mammal surveys whenever available, especially for recording marsupials.

 ACKNOWLEDGEMENTS